The Blaschke conjecture and great circle fibrations of spheres: The moving frame

-Under the Cayley map, this 2-dimensional subgroup gets mapped to a subgroup $N$ of $\Aut(D)$.
-One can readily conjugate with the Cayley mapping to calculate that the elements of $N$ are precisely the elements of $\PSL{2,\C{}}$ of the form
+Under the Cayley map, this 2-dimensional subgroup gets mapped to a subgroup \(N\) of \(\Aut{D}\).
+One can readily conjugate with the Cayley mapping to calculate that the elements of \(N\) are precisely the elements of \(\PSL{2,\C{}}\) of the form

-where $a,b \in \R{}$ and $a>0.$ This group $N$ acts transitively on the unit disk $D$, because its conjugate under the Cayley map acts transitively on the upper half plane.
-In particular, the Lie algebra of $N$, call it $\mathfrak{n}$, consists of matrices of the form
+where \(a,b \in \R{}\) and \(a>0.\) This group \(N\) acts transitively on the unit disk \(D\), because its conjugate under the Cayley map acts transitively on the upper half plane.
+In particular, the Lie algebra of \(N\), call it \(\mathfrak{n}\), consists of matrices of the form

-where $Q$ can be any complex number.\extraStuff{ The infinitesimal action on the unit disk of such a Lie algebra element, say $M$, is
+where \(Q\) can be any complex number.
+The infinitesimal action on the unit disk of such a Lie algebra element, say \(M\), is

-It is clear that a matrix can be plugged in to a linear fractional transformation as long as its spectrum lies in the domain where the linear fractional transformation is finite.
-In particular, for $s$ a complex matrix whose spectrum lies inside the unit disk, all elements of $\Aut(D)$ can act on $s$.
-Moreover, a one parameter family of motions of a matrix $s$ by elements of $N$ is the same as an ordinary differential equation like
+A matrix can be plugged in to a linear fractional transformation as long as its spectrum lies in the domain where the linear fractional transformation is finite.
+In particular, for \(s\) a complex matrix whose spectrum lies inside the unit disk, all elements of \(\Aut{D}\) can act on \(s\).
+A 1-parameter family of motions of a matrix \(s\) by elements of \(N\) is the same as an ordinary differential equation like

-where the $Q(t)$ is any smooth complex valued function of a real variable $t$.
+where the \(Q(t)\) is any smooth complex-valued function of a real variable \(t\).

-We will henceforth orient the group $N$ using the orientation of the Lie algebra given by the usual orientation of the $Q$ complex plane. } Write the Maurer--Cartan 1-form on $N$ as
+We will henceforth orient the group \(N\) using the orientation of the Lie algebra given by the usual orientation of the \(Q\) complex plane.
+Write the Maurer--Cartan 1-form on \(N\) as

-Reconsidering our equation~\vref{eqn:ds}, we now see that this is precisely the sort of motion that $s$ undergoes when we move up the fibers of the bundle $B_2$, at least as long as the motion is only in the $\omega_1,\omega^1_1,\omega^0_0$ directions.
+Reconsidering our equation~\vref{eqn:ds}, we now see that this is precisely the sort of motion that \(s\) undergoes when we move up the fibers of the bundle \(B_2\), at least as long as the motion is only in the \(\omega_1,\omega^1_1,\omega^0_0\) directions.
 Indeed equation~\vref{eqn:ds} tells us that